 Best Money-Saving Apps

-But what actually happened was that I frequently forgot to take the coupons with me.
-Or I got distracted and rushed at checkout and forgot to give the coupons to the cashier.
-Or I missed some small detail and ended up unable to use the coupon because I didn’t have exactly the right item.
+But what actually happened was that I frequently forgot to take the coupons with me or I got distracted and rushed at checkout and forgot to give the coupons to the cashier.
+Sometimes I missed some small detail and ended up unable to use the coupon because I didn’t have exactly the right item.

 So I gave up.
 It just wasn’t worth it.